Skip to main content

 What Are the Real Costs by App Category?

-Statista reports the global mobile app market will hit $673 billion in revenue by 2027.
-But your costs depend heavily on which category you're building in.
-Here's what we've charged (and what the industry charges) for the six most common app types.
+Statista reports the global mobile app market will clear $673 billion in revenue by 2027.
+Big number.
+Your costs, though, hinge far more on which category you're building in than on any headline like that.
+Here's what we've charged, and what the rest of the industry charges, for the six app types we run into most often.

 Ecommerce app: $30K-$80K.
-Product catalog, shopping cart, Stripe or Razorpay payment integration, order tracking, and push notifications for promotions.
-A basic Shopify-connected app sits at $30K.
-Custom backend with inventory management and multi-vendor support pushes to $80K.
+You've got a product catalog, a shopping cart, a Stripe or Razorpay hookup, order tracking, and push notifications for promos.
+A basic Shopify-connected app sits around $30K.
+The moment you want a custom backend with inventory management and multi-vendor support, you're looking at $80K.

 Healthcare / telemedicine: $50K-$150K.
-HIPAA compliance adds 30-40% on top of base development.
-You need encrypted data storage, audit logging, role-based access, and secure video calls.
-We built a telemedicine platform with appointment scheduling, video consultations, and prescription management — compliance documentation alone took three weeks.
+HIPAA compliance tacks 30-40% onto base development.
+You're signing up for encrypted data storage, audit logging, role-based access, and secure video calls.
+We built a telemedicine platform a while back with appointment scheduling, video consultations, and prescription management.
+The compliance paperwork alone ate three weeks of the schedule.

 Fintech / banking: $80K-$250K.
-PCI-DSS compliance, KYC/AML verification, transaction monitoring, and regulatory reporting.
-Whether built natively in Swift and Kotlin or cross-platform with Flutter, every screen handling financial data needs security testing.
-A neobank MVP with account management, transfers, and card controls starts at $120K.
+PCI-DSS compliance.
+KYC/AML verification.
+Transaction monitoring and regulatory reporting sit on top of all of it.
+And it doesn't matter whether you go native in Swift and Kotlin or cross-platform with Flutter.
+Every single screen that touches money has to be security tested.
+A neobank MVP covering account management, transfers, and card controls starts at $120K.

 Food delivery: $40K-$100K.
-Three user types (customer, driver, restaurant) each need their own app or interface.
-Real-time GPS tracking, order status updates, payment splitting, and rating systems.
-The multi-party architecture is what drives cost here.
+Three user types live here.
+The customer, the driver, the restaurant.
+Each one needs its own app or interface.
+Then you layer on real-time GPS tracking, order status updates, payment splitting, and rating systems.
+It's that multi-party architecture that drives the cost, not any one feature on its own.

 EdTech: $25K-$70K.
-Video streaming infrastructure, quiz engines, progress tracking dashboards, and certificate generation.
-We shipped an EdTech platform that hit 250K daily active users — the video streaming and real-time quiz engine were the most expensive components.
-Check our mobile app development services for more on this.
+Video streaming infrastructure, quiz engines, progress tracking dashboards, certificate generation.
+We shipped an EdTech platform that grew to 250K daily active users.
+The two priciest pieces, by a wide margin, were the video streaming and the real-time quiz engine.
+Our mobile app development services page goes deeper on this.

 SaaS dashboard: $50K-$120K.
-Multi-tenant architecture, subscription billing via Stripe, role-based permissions, and embedded analytics.
-The billing integration alone runs $8K-$15K when you factor in proration, plan upgrades, and invoice generation.
+Multi-tenant architecture, subscription billing through Stripe, role-based permissions, embedded analytics.
+The billing piece on its own runs $8K-$15K once you account for proration, plan upgrades, and invoice generation.
+People always underestimate that one.
+Always.

 How Does Your Hiring Model Change the Price?

-The same app can cost $50K or $300K depending on who builds it.
-We priced a medium-complexity app (ecommerce with payments, admin panel, 15 screens, iOS + Android) across four hiring models.
-The differences are staggering.
+The exact same app can run $50K or $300K depending on who builds it.
+We took one medium-complexity spec (ecommerce with payments, admin panel, 15 screens, iOS plus Android) and priced it out across four hiring models.
+The spread is honestly a little shocking when you see it laid out.

 US agency: $150K-$300K.
-Premium rates of $150-$250/hr, but the project manager, QA, and DevOps are included.
-Agencies bring process, experience, and accountability.
-Worth it for complex projects where architectural mistakes cost more than the agency premium.
+Premium rates, $150-$250/hr, but the project manager, QA, and DevOps all come bundled in.
+What you're really buying is process, experience, and someone who's accountable when things go sideways.
+On complex projects, where a single bad architectural call costs more than the entire agency premium, that's money well spent.

-Freelancers (Upwork): $40K-$100K.
-Lower hourly rates ($30-$80/hr) attract budget-conscious founders.
-But who manages the freelancer?
-Who does code review?
-Who handles deployment?
-Management overhead eats 15-20 hours per week of your time.
-And if the freelancer disappears mid-project (happens more than you'd think), you're starting over.
+Freelancers (marketplace platforms): $40K-$100K.
+The low hourly rates ($30-$80/hr) pull in budget-conscious founders, and I get why.
+But who's managing the freelancer?
+Who reviews the code?
+Who ships the deployment?
+That management overhead quietly eats 15-20 hours out of your week.
+And if the freelancer vanishes mid-project (happens more than you'd think), you're right back at square one.

 Offshore agency: $40K-$120K.
-Structured process, dedicated PM, code review, and QA — all at $25-$50/hr.
-The trade-off is timezone gaps and communication overhead.
-Agencies like Geminate offer a paid trial week so you can test the workflow before committing.
+You get a structured process, a dedicated PM, code review, and QA, all at $25-$50/hr.
+The trade-off is timezone gaps and the communication overhead that rides along with them.
+Build partners like Geminate Solutions hand you a paid pilot sprint first, so you can watch how we actually work before committing to anything bigger.

-Want a cost estimate for your specific app?
-Our calculator gives you a range in 2 minutes.
+Want a number for your specific app?
+Our calculator spits out a range in about two minutes.

 Hiring ModelCost (Same App)TimelineIncludes PM?Best For